rexrainbow/phaser3-rex-notes/docs/docs/realtimetimers.md

 Start and counting timer by real-time timestamp.

 !!! note
-    So not support pause, or timescale features.
+    Not support pause, or timescale features.

 - Author: Rex
 - Member of scene, or game object